HRUSKA CLINIC SHOE LIST

 HOKA Clifton 9 (Average to low arch)

-Brooks Ghost Max 1
+Brooks Ghost Max 2 (Average to High arch)

 **As an Amazon Affiliate the Hruska Clinic may earn from qualifying purchases when you use the links on this page